The Practice (PCK) of Teaching Mathematics (9888.2)

 Provision of information to the group

-Notifications through the Canvas Announcements Forum or the Canvas Discussion Forums are deemed to be made to the whole class.
+Notifications through the Canvas Announcements Forum are deemed to be made to the whole class.
 It is the responsibility of the student to ensure that they check for announcements on the Unit's Canvas website (Canvas forum messages are also emailed to student email addresses only).
 Students should ensure they check their student email regularly.
-The Canvas discussion forums will be checked by staff regularly.
+The Canvas announcements forums will be checked by staff regularly.

 Use of student email account